A Climate Change Action Plan for the Florida Reef Tract (2010-2015)

 Resilience-based management of the Florida Reef Tract is core business for Florida’s coral reef managers.
 The realization of climate change-related threats makes these efforts even more important, while also presenting new challenges and demanding further action.
 Without such action, Florida’s reefs face a bleak future under almost all possible future climate scenarios.
 By taking action, responsible federal, state, and local government agencies can provide global leadership in the management of coral reef ecosystems facing threats from climate change.

-The Action Plan outlines a way forward for federal, state, and local government agencies to comprehensively act to maximize the resilience of Florida’s coral reefs.
-The Action Plan was created as part of the recommendations from the Florida Reef Resilience Program (FRRP) 2008 conference "Coping with Climate Change" and following the leadership of the Great Barrier Reef Climate Action Plan.
-It was developed as a collaboration of the FRRP steering committee, which includes EcoAdapt, NOAA, The Nature Conservancy, Great Barrier Reef Marine Park Authority, University of South Florida, University of Miami, Rosenstiel School of Marine and Atmospheric Sciences, Florida Department of Environmental Protection, Florida Fish and Wildlife Conservation Commission, Southeast Florida Coral Reef Initiative, Florida Institute of Technology, Mote Marine Laboratory, Nova Southeastern University, and the Florida Keys National Marine Sanctuary.
+The 2010-2015 Action Plan outlined a way forward for federal, state, and local government agencies to comprehensively act to maximize the resilience of Florida’s coral reefs.
+The Action Plan was created as part of the recommendations from the Florida Reef Resilience Program (FRRP) 2008 conference “Coping with Climate Change” and following the leadership of the Great Barrier Reef Climate Action Plan.
+It was developed as a collaboration of the FRRP steering committee, which includes NOAA, The Nature Conservancy (TNC), Great Barrier Reef Marine Park Authority, University of South Florida, University of Miami, Rosenstiel School of Marine and Atmospheric Sciences, Florida Department of Environmental Protection (DEP), Florida Fish and Wildlife Conservation Commission (FWC), Southeast Florida Coral Reef Initiative, Florida Institute of Technology, Mote Marine Laboratory, Nova Southeastern University, EcoAdapt, and the Florida Keys National Marine Sanctuary.

 Implementation

-The Climate Change Action Plan for the Florida Reef Tract (2010-2015) outlines priority actions for Florida's reefs.
-The top ten actions include to:
+The Climate Change Action Plan for the Florida Reef System (2010–2015) outlined priority actions for Florida’s reefs, including to:

 - Develop and implement a comprehensive marine zoning plan that incorporates resilience to provide maximum protection from non-climate stresses for representative habitats across all reef subregions in the Florida Reef Tract to ensure connectivity between reefs, their associated nursery habitats, and among sub-regions.

-- Include sea level rise adaptation and mitigation planning into county/city comprehensive plans.
+- Include sea level rise adaptation and mitigation planning in county/city comprehensive plans.

 - Evaluate and revise existing resilience strategies, such as the Florida Keys National Marine Sanctuary Water Quality Protection Program and the regional marine zoning network in the Florida Reef Tract, to optimize their effectiveness in the context of climate change.

-- Develop scientifically-based climate change information portfolios (e.g. case studies of adaptation strategies for tourism, diving, and fisheries industries) for stakeholders including local business, industry, tourism and visitors, educators and community leaders to serve as a communication tool to inform the media, elected officials, staff, peers and the community through both traditional outlets (news media, radio, brochures, and community forums) and non-traditional outlets (social web networks, blogs, and web pages).
+- Develop scientifically-based climate change information portfolios (e.g., case studies of adaptation strategies for tourism, diving, and fisheries industries) for stakeholders including local business, industry, tourism and visitors, educators and community leaders to serve as a communication tool to inform the media, elected officials, staff, peers and the community through both traditional outlets (e.g., news media, radio, brochures, and community forums) and non-traditional outlets (e.g., social media networks, blogs, and web pages).

 - Forecast and project climate change and ocean acidification-related impacts on reef-dependent social and economic systems to help reef users and industries understand the risk to their business from climate change and to prepare adaptation responses.